 - Mutual Funds: FMC buys mutual funds at Net Asset Value ("NAV") or "no load".
 Clients that invest in a mutual fund pay an indirect management fee to the adviser of the mutual fund, in addition to the mutual fund's other fees and expenses.
-Neither FMC nor FMS receive any service fees ("12b-1 fees") from mutual funds in which FMC has invested a client's assets or in which a client has invested based upon FMC's recommendation. - Custodial Fees: Client brokerage accounts are subject to fees imposed by FMS's custodian, Pershing LLC, and/or other custodians used by the client, such as Charles Schwab, including IRA maintenance and termination fees, margin interest, exchange fees, alternative asset fees, and currency wire fees.
-For fees imposed by Pershing LLC, these fees are charged by FMS and then paid to Pershing LLC.
-For a complete list of fees charged by your custodian, please call Philip T. Frank at 212-872-9637 or by writing to FMC at 155 East 44th Street, 21st Floor, New York, NY 10017.

-- Insurance Products: Principals of FMC receive commissions or other compensation through FHCC on the sale of an insurance product (including variable life or annuity policies) to a client.
-Insurance compensation is not received for Retirement Plan Accounts that pay a level 1% management fee. - Referral Fees: FHCC or FMS receive commissions or fees for client introductions to retirement plan platforms.
+FMC does not receive any service fees ("12b-1 fees") from mutual funds in which FMC has invested a client's assets or in which a client has invested based upon FMC's recommendation. - Custodial Fees: Client brokerage accounts are subject to fees imposed by Pershing LLC and/or other custodians used by the client, such as Charles Schwab, including IRA maintenance and termination fees, margin interest, exchange fees, alternative asset fees, and currency wire fees.
+For a complete list of fees charged by your custodian, please call Philip T. Frank at 212-872-9637 or by writing to FMC at 155 East 44th Street, 21st Floor, New York, NY 10017. - Insurance Products: Principals of FMC receive commissions or other compensation through FHCC on the sale of an insurance product (including variable life or annuity policies) to a client.
+Insurance compensation is not received for Retirement Plan Accounts that pay a level 1% management fee. - Referral Fees: FHCC receives commissions or fees for client introductions to retirement plan platforms.
 FMC does not receive any fee or commission for the referral of clients that pay FMC a management fee.

-In addition, FMS will, on occasion, receive fees for introducing capital to investment banking transactions. - Estates and Trusts: Principals of FMC can receive fees when acting as an executor to an estate, or trustee of a trust. - Non-Purpose Loan Accounts: FMC receives up to 0.5% per annum for client funds held by its clearing firm, Pershing LLC, as collateral for Non-Purpose Loan Accounts.
+- Estates and Trusts: Principals of FMC can receive fees when acting as an executor to an estate, or trustee of a trust. - Non-Purpose Loan Accounts: FMC receives up to 0.5% per annum for client funds held by its clearing firm, Pershing LLC, as collateral for Non-Purpose Loan Accounts.
 This arrangement creates a conflict of interest between a client and FMC, because FMC has an incentive to recommend that clients open a Non-Purpose Loan Account at Pershing.
 FMC has reviewed and periodically reviews Pershing and believes that the use of Pershing is in the best interest of clients. - Credit Lines & Mortgages: In 2015, FMC entered into an agreement with BNY Mellon wherein FMC may refer clients to BNY Mellon for mortgage loans and investment credit lines.
 FMC does not currently receive any compensation from BNY Mellon, or any other party, for the referrals. - Asset Allocator Agreements: FMC has entered into two Asset Allocator Agreements: one with Axcelus Financial, formerly Lombard International, and one with Investors Preferred Life Insurance Company, previously Acadia Life Limited, (collectively the "Companies").
 Under these agreements, FMC receives a fee from the Companies for clients that invest in accounts of privately placed variable annuity and life insurance contracts ("Contracts") underwritten by them.
 The fee is disclosed in the companies' private offering memorandum to the client, and is in addition to any fee paid by clients of FMC to it and its affiliates as described herein.
-This relationship creates a conflict of interest between a client and FMC, because FMC has an incentive to recommend

-Contracts underwritten by the Companies.
+This relationship creates a conflict of interest between a client and FMC, because FMC has an incentive to recommend Contracts underwritten by the Companies.
 FMC only recommends Contracts underwritten by the Companies when FMC believes the recommendation is in a client's best interest.
-FMC does not invest Retirement Plan Accounts assets in these Contracts.

-• Class Action Filings: Battea's filing fee is contingent upon the successful completion and distribution of the settlement proceeds from a class action lawsuit.
+FMC does not invest Retirement Plan Accounts assets in these Contracts. - Class Action Filings: Battea's filing fee is contingent upon the successful completion and distribution of the settlement proceeds from a class action lawsuit.
 In recognition of Battea's services, Battea receives a 15% of our clients' share of the settlement distribution.
 FMC does not receive any compensation related to this service.